EvitaKnits/cerebral-cipher/README.md

 The JavaScript had no errors, just warnings, and needed the following changes:
 1. I had to add a few semicolons that I had missed and remove an extra one I had accidentally added.
 2. I had not put 'let' in front of some of the 'i' variable in my loops which appeared to work but came up as undefined, so I added a 'let' to all of them.
 3. I had defined the same variable in two places.
 Once at the top as a global variable and once inside a function.
 I got rid of the global variable because I had in fact only used it inside a single function.
+(Note: bug 8 was found after this point and this global variable was reinstated as it was needed in a second function)

 ### Lighthouse and Accessibility Testing